gilzoide/unity-texture-apply-async/README.md

 // Works for both one-shot and every frame updates. textureApplyAsyncHandle.CancelUpdates();

 // 6.
+If you ever Reinitialize your Texture, make
+// sure to Reinitialize your TextureApplyAsyncHandle
+// or your app may crash!!!
+myTexture.Reinitialize(width, height);
+myTexture.Apply();
+textureApplyAsyncHandle.Reinitialize();

+// 7.
 Dispose of the `TextureApplyAsyncHandle` when not needed
 // anymore, e.g. inside a component's `OnDestroy`. textureApplyAsyncHandle.Dispose();
 ```